Juvenile Marijuana Drug Charges

 McCarthy & Hamrock P.C. | Polk County Student Cannabis Attorney

-Young people facing marijuana charges need attorneys who will fight for their rights, no matter how tough your case is.
+Young people facing marijuana charges need attorneys who will fight for their rights, no matter how tough their case is.
 Have an experienced Des Moines marijuana lawyer from McCarthy & Hamrock, P.C. fight for you.
 We will challenge the prosecutor’s evidence and seek to have your charges reduced or dismissed.
 Call us today at (515)279-9700 to set up a free consultation.